 Sound Card Sharing

-Windows 7 support two modes of sound card: Exclusive and Shared.
-Exclusive mode guarantee smaller latency (good), but only one program may use sound card at a time (bad).
+Windows 7 supports two sound card modes: Exclusive and Shared.
+Exclusive mode guarantees less latency (good), but only one program can use the sound card at a time (bad).

 Some audio players will try to enable exclusive mode, which will block recording.
 To avoid this, open the Sound Card Properties and disable "Allow applications to take exclusive control of this device".